API Reference

 Context Requirements

-All priced tools must include a ctx: Context parameter:
+All priced tools must include a ctx: Context / extra parameter:

 from mcp.server.fastmcp import Context